gabrielemarino-gm/Search-Engine-MIRCV/README.md

 # Search Engine User Manual

-This application allows you to perform various tasks related to information retrieval, including creating an inverted index, making queries, and evaluating the performance of the retrieval model.
+This application empowers you to perform various tasks related to information retrieval, encompassing the creation of an inverted index, making queries, and evaluating the performance of the retrieval model.

 # Getting Started